Biden Addresses America After Putin Waltzes Into Ukraine

 — George Thomas (@GTReporting) February 24, 2022

-President Joe Biden is addressing the nation today about how the U.S. and our allies are reacting to the long-expected military aggression by Putin.
+President Joe Biden addressed the nation Thursday about how the U.S. and our allies are reacting to the long-expected military aggression by Putin.
+Biden says the U.S. and its allies are moving forward with what's being referred to as a devastating sanctions package, unlike anything ever done before.

+"Between our actions and those of our allies and partners we estimate that we'll cut off more than half of Russia's high-tech imports," Biden said.
+"It'll strike a blow to their ability to modernize their military, it'll degrade their aerospace industry including their space program, it'll hurt their ability to build ships reducing their ability to compete economically, and it'll be a major hit to Putin's long-term strategic ambitions."

 This morning, I met with my G7 counterparts to discuss President Putin’s unjustified attack on Ukraine and we agreed to move forward on devastating packages of sanctions and other economic measures to hold Russia to account.
 We stand with the brave people of Ukraine. pic.twitter.com/dzvYxj7J9w